-- Access to the Content Optimizer's detailed analysis requires a Standard Marketing plan or higher.
+- Access to the Content Optimizer's detailed report requires a Standard Marketing plan or higher.
 To find out what features are included in each plan, check out our pricing page.

 - Make sure you're familiar with the different types of data that an email report can contain.
 To learn more, check out About Email Campaign Reports.

 How it works

 After you send your email campaign with the new or classic email builder, we'll provide a live report based on your contacts' activity that includes information from the Content Optimizer.
 You can see information granularly like click tracking and performance, e-commerce tracking for connected online stores, bounces, unsubscribes, and more.

 View the Content Optimizer in reports

-To view the Content Optimizer for an email campaign, follow these steps.
+To view the Content Optimizer report for an email campaign, follow these steps.